Linde Werdelin: Collections

 The Linde Werdelin watch collection is split between two main groups: the Spido and Oktopus family.
 The Spidos are further sub-divided into the SpidoSpeeds, which have chronograph complications, and the SpidoLites.
 The Oktopus are sub-divided into the Double Date and Moonphase which have differing complications.

 All their watches can also carry both digital instruments as well as be worn with any Linde Werdelin strap.
 The digital instruments are the Reef (for diving) and the Rock (for skiing) and can be considered to be acting as external complications for the watches.

 While all Linde Werdelin watches are made entirely in Switzerland, the instruments are developed in-house in Denmark.

-Linde Werdelin is also known for their DLC (Diamond-like Carbon) watches.
+Linde Werdelin is also known for their DLC (diamond-like carbon) watches.
 Their first series of Hard Black DLC watches was launched in October 2008 and sold out instantly.

 Another aspect of Linde Werdelin, especially prevalent in the Spido family, is the extreme skeletonisation of the case, which is done both for style and to lighten the watch dramatically.
 This increases the sports aspect and Jorn and Morten found their inspiration for this in the Formula One industry.
 Further reference to the motor racing industry is evident in the SpidoSpeed, from the material used on the dial (which was previously used as dashboards in 1940s racing cars) to the small holes on the subdials resembling the brake discs to the round cut-out details on the strap which make reference to driving gloves.

 Announced at BaselWorld, Linde Werdelin is launching three new watches for 2014 – two of these are in the Spido family and the other is an Oktopus.

 The SpidoSpeed Rose Gold Black and SpidoSpeed Green take that idea of skeletonization further than was previously seen in the SpidoLite Tech.
 These new Spidos are skeletonised not just in the outercase but also into the dial and movement.

 The Linde Werdelin Oktopus is characterised by being able to go down to great depths and the Oktopus MoonLite is no different.
-It is made from a special alloy called ALW which makes this the lightest Linde Werdelin ever, weighing in at just 62.5 grams total for case and movement.
+It is made from a special alloy called ALW which makes this the lightest Linde Werdelin ever, weighing in at 62.5 grams total for case and movement.